Top 8 River Kayaks for Different Environments & Uses

 This gets me to the second point I want to make:

-River kayaking is generally as safe as you make it, taking into account all of the risks and dangers that have been discussed above.
+River kayaking is generally as safe as you make it, considering all the risks and dangers discussed above.
 Prevention, ensuring that you remain out of trouble, is almost always preferable to maneuvering your way out of precarious circumstances using deception or cunning.

 The fact that you are using a kayak that is suitable for the river you will be paddling on is another factor that contributes to the safety of river kayaking.